 PID funds can be used for a variety of projects, including water, wastewater, drainage, parks, roads, sidewalks, mass transit, libraries, pedestrian malls, and affordable housing.

-Municipal Utility District (MUD)
+What is a Municipal Utility District (MUD)?

 A Municipal Utility District (MUD) is a political subdivision of the State of Texas authorized by the Texas Commission of Environmental Quality to provide water, sewer, drainage, and other utility-related services within the boundaries of the MUD.
 The infrastructure provided by a MUD is funded by the District’s taxpayers that own land within the boundaries of the district.
 The funding of this infrastructure can come in the form of water and sewer rates, tap fees, and/or through the sale of bond funds.

 Municipal Utility Districts provide water, wastewater, drainage, sometimes roads, and other services within the boundaries of a district.

 Be sure to subscribe to our blog too as we dive deeper into each of these types of special districts in the coming weeks and learn more about our Municipal and District Services team on our website.